We may receive compensation when you click on links to products from our partners.

 In the past, there would be a lot of short articles of a few hundred words published all over the web for the purpose of keywords.
 But today, that’s simply not good enough.
 With providing value to the user more and more important, long-form content is the most popular type of written content online today, with in-depth guides and articles taking priority over short snippets of information the majority of the time.

 While longer is better for written content, there has been an increase in various other content mediums like infographics, social media graphics, and videos.
 With lives getting busier and many people consuming content on the go, this type of snappy, short content that’s easy to consume in minutes compared to lengthy blog posts and articles is becoming even more crucial than ever before.
 A wise move for those writing long-form articles is to create an accompanying video or infographic that summarizes the points for readers who are short on time.

 With the rise of social media in the past few years, user-generated content has become more and more widespread.
 While we used to see brands creating content exclusively for users, the fact that more and more users are creating their own content like Instagram stories and posts is not going unnoticed by businesses.
-An example of this would be clothing businesses who often search posts that they are tagged in on Instagram of customers wearing their brand’s pieces to use on their online profile.
+An example of this would be clothing businesses which often search posts that they are tagged in on Instagram of customers wearing their brand’s pieces to use on their online profile.
 Using user-generated content is a great idea for many reasons including increased engagement and a better relationship with customers.